ElvishScout/furina-cursor/README.md

 ![demo](./demo.svg)

-These cute animations were originally created by [@Snooa_o](https://x.com/Snooa_o), you may go to <https://ko-fi.com/s/68b8bb9b08> to download a copy.
-I wrote a brief script to convert the `.ani` files to CSS animations.
-You only need to apply these classes to your elements in order to take effect:
+These cute animations were originally created by [@Snooa_o](https://x.com/Snooa_o), you may go to <https://ko-fi.com/s/68b8bb9b08> to download a copy. <del>I wrote a script to convert the `.ani` files to CSS animations</del> There is something wrong with my code, so forget about it, but I managed to get the correct CSS file.
+You only need to apply these classes to your elements:

 | Class Name                  | Cursor Type |
 | --------------------------- | ----------- |